ibmresilient/resilient-community-apps/fn_mcafee_epo/README.md

 ---
 ## Function - McAfee ePO Add System
-Add a system to the ePO server
+Add a system to the ePO server.
+McAfee user requires permission to edit System Tree for this function.

  ![screenshot: fn-mcafee-epo-add-system ](./doc/screenshots/fn-mcafee-epo-add-system.png)